AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 However, if an attacker performs a *repeating cycle* of these attacks, then they may be able to decrease the effective capacity of the chain by a factor of $A_{blocks} = \nicefrac{q}{p}$.
 The opportunity cost of this attack, for the attacker, is at least as much as the lost transaction fees.

 All that sounds good so far, but this thought experiment is flawed.
 It is *smoothed out* compared to what we'd expect in reality -- the discrete nature of block production and reflections is ignored.
 In \autoref{fig:dag-dos-1}, it's explicitly excluded!
-What happens if we include the affect of other simplex-chains, though?
+What happens if we include the effect of other simplex-chains, though?
 Well... something \emph{magical}.

 Consider an attacker producing 2 blocks for every 1 honest block.
 What happens most of the time?
 Well the attackers blocks get reflected first, so there's like a big advantage over the honest blocks.
 The honest blocks will get reflected, too, but most of the time the attackers blocks will get the advantage from earlier reflections. \emph{Most} of the time.
 Occasionally, when an honest block is a bit lucky, it will be produced before the attackers blocks and start gaining reflections earlier.
 At that point, the attacker has lost -- they need to outpace the \emph{difference} in the number of reflections between the honest block and attacking blocks.
 So, unlike a normal doublespend (where the attacker wins if they \emph{ever} get ahead), now the honest network wins (ends the DoS) if it \emph{ever} gets ahead of the attacker -- after that point, there's no viable strategy for the attacker besides to build on the honest blocks. \emph{The asymmetry has flipped!}

-\todo{polish surrounding paragraphs}
+\todoDraftOnly{polish surrounding paragraphs}

 There's extra stuff that can be done here, too, like honest users (not miners) creating transactions w/ large tx fee that depend on certain history (i.e. that some honest block is in the history of the chain).
 That will attract miners from other chains dut to unrealized RoI (potentially a lot).
 The attacker could include that transaction, but then they need to voluntarily end the DoS themselves.
 Is there a reasonable strategy whereby the honest network can temporarily increase the number of miners?
 If there was, the attacker would then have $<50\%$ of mining power, ending the DoS quickly.